Cycle routes across Birmingham

-Through the Emergency Birmingham Transport Plan and money from the Government’s Emergency Active Travel Fund, there are many temporary ‘pop-up’ cycle routes on roads to create safer spaces for cycling.
+Through the Emergency Birmingham Transport Plan and money from the Government’s Emergency Active Travel Fund, Birmingham City Council introduced many temporary ‘pop-up’ cycle lanes on roads to create safer spaces for cycling.
 This is a fantastic opportunity for people to continue to cycle or start cycling for shorter journeys.

 We’ve been enjoying these cycle lanes to travel across Birmingham for work and leisure.
 Find out what we’ve been up to and where you can find them here.

 You can find a map of all the pop-up cycle lanes here.

 There has been several months of consultation, chance for people to leave their feedback along with Birminghams Transport Plan recently being approved by government.
 The plan sets a bold vision for an inclusive, sustainable and low carbon transport network.

 For more information to leave your vital feedback on the next stage of improvements click HERE.

 Birmingham has a huge amount of parks and green space providing great traffic free cycling routes all over the city suitable for all ages and abilities.
 Riding away from traffic and on quieter roads you are breathing cleaner air.
 It’s a more pleasant way to get around, and we’re sure you will be amazed by what you discover about the city.
 You might even forget you’re in Birmingham!

 Canals are another great way to get around Birmingham whether you are walking or cycling.
 We have over 50km of canal towpath in the city, recently resurfaced with a clean, well-drained, grippy grit surface and great improvements at some access points with opening of gates and barriers.

 Whatever your age or cycling ability, taking to the towpaths on two wheels is a great way to escape rush hour traffic, get some exercise and enjoy the city’s hidden green/blue spaces.